fcarvalhopacheco/HOW2/CONTRIBUTING.md

     ```

 + Navigate to the forked repository

     ```sh
     $ cd forked_repository/
     ```

 + Check all the remote repositories that you have

     ```sh
     $ git remote -v
     ```

 + If, for some reason, you made a mistake  with the remote URL (copying HTTP instead of SSH) *I did it :(*

     ```sh
     $ git remote set-url upstream (write the new link here)
     ```

 + Verify that the remote URL has changed

     ```sh
     $ git remote -v
     ```

 4. Keep your forked repository up-to-date with the up-stream MAIN repository.
 On Github, navigate back to the main repository project menu.
-Make a copy of the original SSH link (something like git@github.com:main_repository_that_your_forked_from/forked_repository.git).
-Go back to terminal and type the following
+Copy the original SSH link (something like git@github.com:main_repository_that_your_forked_from/forked_repository.git).
+Go back to terminal and type the following:

++  Make sure you are on `~/path/to/your/forked_reposiroty(master)` folder

     ```ssh
-    # Make sure you are on ~/path/to/your/forked_reposiroty(master) folder
     $ git remote add upstream git@github.com:main_repository_that_your_forked_from/forked_repository.git
+    ```

-    # Tell your local git repository to get information from the up-stream remote repository
++ Tell your local git repository to get information from the up-stream remote repository

+    ```sh
     $ git fetch upstream
+    ```

-    # Currently, your local copy of the master branch is pointing to your personal remote forked repository.
-Your repository is called origin.
++ Currently, your local copy of the master branch is pointing to your personal remote forked repository.
+Your remote repository is called *origin*.
 You want your local copy of master to point up-stream (=to the person's repository not yours), so whatever you pull changes into master, it will get the latest changes from the up-stream repository .

+    ```sh
     $ git branch --set-upstream-to=upstream/master master
+    ```

-    # Now, your branch called master is tracking the up-stream master.
+> Now, your local branch called *master* is tracking the up-stream master.
 So all the updates we want to get from the original repository can be done by pulling it.
-    ```

 5. Check if the original repository that you forked from has a file CONTRIBUTION.md.
 This contains intructions to help one making contributions to the project.